it-novum/openITCOCKPIT-documentation/en/docs/installation.md

 apt-get update
 ```

-## Installing openITCOCKPIT
+## Installation von openITCOCKPIT
-The actual installation is performed by the following command:
+The actual installation is carried out by executing the following command:
 ```
 apt-get install openitcockpit
 ```

-After this, the basic configuration has to be done.
-In this step, for example, the first user for the web interface is created.
-Afterwards the rest of the configuration is done via the openITCOCKPIT web interface.
+You will now need to perform  the basic configuration.
+During this process, for example, the first user for the web interface will be created.
+The rest of the configuration is then carried out via the openITCOCKPIT web interface.

 ```
 /opt/openitc/frontend/SETUP.sh
 ```

-## Registration of the openITCOCKPIT Community Edition
+## Registering the openITCOCKPIT Community Edition

-This step is voluntary and optional.
-The functionality of openITCOCKPIT can be extended by modules.
-Some of them are available for free.
-To get access to the community modules you have to enter the openITCOCKPIT community key first.
-To do this, call 'System -> Registration' and insert the following key: 'e5aef99e-817b-0ff5-3f0e-140c1f342792'.
+This step is optional and voluntary.
+You can expand your openITCOCKPIT installation's range of functions through the addition of modules.
+Several are available for free.
+In order to gain access to the community modules, you must first enter the openITCOCKPIT community key.
+To do this, click on `System -> Registration` and insert the following key: `e5aef99e-817b-0ff5-3f0e-140c1f342792`.

-No further information is needed.
+No further information is required.

 ![Valid license](/images/openITCOCKPIT-v4-valid-license.png){ align=center }

-After successful activation the community modules are available under 'System Tools -> Package Manager'.
+After being successfully activated, the community modules will be available under `System Tools -> Package Manager`.

-## Installation of phpMyAdmin
+## Installing phpMyAdmin

-This step is optional. openITCOCKPIT uses a MySQL database.
-Normally the end user has no contact points with the database.
-Experienced users can install the tool `phpMyAdmin` to manage the database.
+This step is optional and voluntary.
+The openITCOCKPIT system uses a MySQL database.
+Generally speaking, end users will not directly interact with the database.
+Experienced users, however, can install the `phpMyAdmin` tool for managing the database.

 ```
 apt-get install phpmyadmin
 ```

-The configuration of the web server will be done automatically.
-The phpMyAdmin interface can be reached afterwards via `https://xxx.xxx.xxx.xxx/phpmyadmin`.
+The web server will be configured automatically.
+The phpMyAdmin interface can then be reached via `https://xxx.xxx.xxx.xxx/phpmyadmin`.

 ## System requirements

-- Ubuntu Linux 64 bit (20.04 LTS "Focal" and 18.04 LTS "Bionic"), Debian Linux 64 bit (11 "Bullseye") and Debian Linux 64 bit (10 "Buster")
+- Ubuntu Linux 64 bit (20.04 LTS “Focal” and 18.04 LTS “Bionic”), Debian Linux 64 bit (11 “Bullseye”) and Debian Linux 64 bit (10 “Buster”)
 - 2 CPU cores (x86-64 or arm64)
 - 2 GB RAM
-- 40 GB free hard disk space
+- 40 GB of free hard disk space